EEN421/EEN421.github.io/_posts/Traeger.md

 # 💡 The Fix (Tested & Grilled-Approved)
 Here’s the real-world fix that worked for me — and it will work for you too:

 ✅ Step-by-Step: How to Connect Your Traeger to Eero Wi-Fi
 - 1. Open the Eero app on your phone.
 - 2. Create a new guest network just for your grill:
-        - SSID: Keep it short, no spaces, no special characters (e.g., GrillNetwork)
+        - SSID: Keep it short, no spaces, no special characters (e.g., TraegerNet)
-        - Password: Simple and secure (avoid symbols)
+        - Password: Simple and secure (avoid symbols; eg., Grilluminati)
 - 3. Set to 2.4GHz only:
-        - Eero doesn’t natively let you split bands, but you can enable "Legacy Mode" in the Eero Labs section of the app.
+        - Eero doesn’t natively let you split bands, but you can disable it temporarily in the app.
+Go to Settings >> Troubleshooting >> Device Won't Connect.
+        - Select "My Device is 2.4 GHz only" and disable 5 GHz temporarily.
-        - This disables 5GHz temporarily, forcing devices like your Traeger to connect over 2.4GHz.
+        - Go back one step and select "My Device Can't Detect Wi-Fi 6" to enable Legacy mode, this forces devices like your Traeger to connect over 2.4GHz.
 - 4. Reboot the Traeger grill.
 - 5. Open the WiFIRE app, and go through the pairing steps again using the new network.
+Make sure your phone is also connected to the new grill network.
-- 6. Once paired, you can re-enable 5GHz on your main network — the grill will stick to 2.4GHz unless it’s factory reset.
+- 6. Once paired, you can re-enable 5GHz on your main network and disable Legacy Mode — the grill will stick to 2.4GHz unless it’s factory reset and will reconnect without issue going forward.

+<br/><br/>

 # 🛑 Avoid These Bad Recommendations (these really happened)
 - "Buy a static IP" – Your ISP is upselling.
 WiFi pairing doesn’t need a public IP address.
 - "Move the grill closer to the router" – Not the issue if it's a band or SSID problem.
-- "Buy a wifi extender" - Not a problem if the grill sees the wifi but doesn't stay connected.
+- "Buy a wifi extender" - Not a problem if the grill sees the wifi momentarily, just doesn't stay connected.
-- "Change your ISP" - Traeger support is passing the buck/tired of dealing with me.
+- "Change your ISP" - Traeger support is passing the buck.
 - "Factory reset your Traeger" – A last resort, not a first step.

 <br/>
 <br/>

 # 👨‍💻 Dad Hack of the Day
 If you're the type of dad who owns a smoker, a server rack, and at least one Raspberry Pi, do yourself a favor and treat all IoT devices like ESP32s:
 Plan for 2.4GHz, keep SSIDs clean, and never assume the vendor knows what they're talking about.